Michigan Department of Natural Resources: Forest Resources Division (FRD)

+The Forest Resources Division administers around 4,000,000 acres of state forest land, managing it for objectives such as timber production, recreation, and wildlife habitat.

-Furthermore, the FRD division maintains statewide aerial photographs in color infra-red and black and white formats, and provides detailed computerized map information for land utilization, management and resource protection.
+The FRD maintains statewide aerial photographs in color infra-red and black and white formats, and provides detailed computerized map information for land utilization, management and resource protection.
 In the field, the division is responsible for the management of all aspects of the state forests, except for State Forest Recreation (Such as State Forest Campgrounds and trails).
 The Parks and Recreation Division took over the recreation responsibilities in January 2012.
-The FR Division also manages the use of forests for timber production, new tree growth, and wildlife habitat.
+The FR Division manages the use of forests for timber production, new tree growth, and wildlife habitat.
 The FR Division mainly consists of Foresters who regularly examine trees, plants and soil characteristics to determine the best management practices to keep the forests healthy and Fire Officers which protect both public and private lands from wildfires.
-The FR division consists on about 270 employees, from foresters and technicians, to fire officers and specialists.
+The FR division consists of about 270 employees, including foresters, technicians, fire officers and other specialists.
 Most FR staff works out of DNR field offices, mainly in the Upper Peninsula and Northern/Central Lower Peninsula.